Minimum Spanning Tree Cycle Intersection Problem: Further generalization

 where $d(u)$ and $d(w)$ are the degrees of $u$ and $w$, resp.

 Now we shall deduce a formula for the tree intersection number $\cap(T_s)$.
-Based on the preceding observations and the fact that each node $u \in V - \{v\}$ is involved in $d(u)-1$ tree-cycles and for each of those tree-cycles it produces $d(u) - 2$ non-empty intersections (note that the pairwise intersections are counted twice).
+Each edge $(u,v) \in T$ is contained in $d(u)-1$ tree-cycles, choosing two of them gives all the possible intersections equal to $(u,v)$.
 The formula is as follows:

-If we denote ${\bf d}$ as the degree vector of $G$, that is: a vector that has in the $i$-th component the degree of the $i$-th vertex.
-And taking into account that $\sum_{u \in V} d(u) = 2m$ where $m = |E|$, the formula can be expressed as:
+If we denote ${\bf d}$ as the degree vector of $G$, that is, a vector that has in the $i$-th component the degree of the $i$-th vertex.
+And taking into account that $\sum_{u \in V} d(u) = 2m$ then, the formula can be expressed as: